 One minute Gerry will talk about a detail relating to construction, the next he would be philosophical, addressing any number of subjects leading back to the fundamentals of the human existence, what makes us tick?

-I met Gerry Hanssen over six years ago at a business breakfast hosted by the Swan Chamber of Commerce.
+I met Gerry Hanssen in 2012 at a business breakfast hosted by the Swan Chamber of Commerce.
 There were over hundred local business people and a handful of politicians sitting around big tables and networking as they like to call it.

 At this breakfast some individuals were asked to stand up and share their perspective on the economy.
 I along with Gerry were chosen to speak.
 I was a centre manager of a number of Perth shopping centres for over ten years.
 Previous to that I pastored churches and I travelled around the world teaching ethics and purposeful living for over fifteen years.
 I stood up and reluctantly shared my views on the retail sector of the economy which was unimpressive.
 Gerry had his moment to speak and he just got in his zone as he often does, something I’ve recognised over the years and I was impressed.